 Use this source to find primary sources and full text books from the 1460-1850 period with focuses on economics interpreted in the widest sense, including political science, history, sociology, and special collections on banking, finance, transportation and manufacturing.

-Search over 2.5 million documents on thousands of topics from the world’s leading policy experts, nonpartisan think tanks, IGOs and NGOs.
-Featured topics include Black Lives Matter, COVID-19, Climate Change, Gender Equity.
+Search millions of documents on thousands of topics from the world’s leading policy experts, nonpartisan think tanks, IGOs and NGOs as well as from North American cities.
+Featured topics include Black Lives Matter, COVID-19, Climate Change, Gender Equity, and reports from the 500 largest cities in North America.
+UMN access includes both the Global Think Tanks and North American City Reports modules.

 Accessible through the Wiley Digital Archives platform.
 Search geographical research going back 200 years, including Maps, Atlases, Charts & Plans; Expedition Reports; Fieldnotes, Correspondence & Diaries; Grey Literature; Photographs, Artwork and Illustrations; Journal Manuscripts; Photographs; Proceedings, Lectures, and Ephemera.